info-s-a-g-a-r/DevOps-AI-Voice-Assistant/README.md

 OTEL_SDK_DISABLED=true
 DOCKER_SOCKET=/var/run/docker.sock

-Never commit .env.
+Important: Never commit .env to the repository.

+🚀 Run the Application

-Option A — Run locally with uv
+Option A — Run Locally with uv

 Install the locked dependencies: